 Our best tele-marketers pay attention to people’s accents on the telephone.
 If they can’t place the accent, they might ask something along the lines of ‘you have a nice accent, whereabouts are you from?’
 The most successful tele-marketers here at Gungho are the ones who ask more questions!

-On many of our campaigns we are calling into the Americas.
+On many of our campaigns we are calling into the United States.
 Our British accents can be an advantage, but in some instances people are suspicious of our ‘foreign accents’.
 If we sense the prospect is nervous about our approach, we address our accent straight away, with a ‘forgive my British accent’ – it’s a good way to build the rapport and open up the call.

 We put this kind of cold-calling know-how and experience into action every day to secure new business for our customers.
 Please get in touch with us on +44 (0) 203 326 8150 to find out how our business discovery agents can help you.